devarashs/MyLocalPortfolio-Backend/README.md

 Backend For MyLocalPortfolio

-# For Full Guide and Documentation Go To https://chill-hubs-organization.gitbook.io/my-local-portfolio-web-app/overview/what-we-do
+- For Full Guide and Documentation Go To https://chill-hubs-organization.gitbook.io/my-local-portfolio-web-app/overview/what-we-do

 # Documentation

     this is a node js server built with express and mongodb as database , you need to setup your .env file and adjust cors.js based on your needs

 # starting guide

+- For Full Guide and Documentation Go To https://chill-hubs-organization.gitbook.io/my-local-portfolio-web-app/overview/what-we-do

 - first setup a .env file and fill these with your parameters